reese/blog/content/thoughts/being-a-grown-up/index.md

 type = 'thought'
 +++

-{{< epigraph cite="Ursula K. LeGuin, _The Left Hand of Darkness_" >}} To be an atheist is to maintain God.
+> To be an atheist is to maintain God.
 His existence or nonexistence, it amounts to much the same, on the plane of proof.
 Thus _proof_ is a word not often used among the Handdarata, who have chosen not to treat God as a fact, subject either to proof or to belief: and they have broken the circle, and go free.
+>

-To learn which questions are unanswerable, and _not to answer them_: this skill is most needful in times of stress and darkness. {{< /epigraph >}}
+> To learn which questions are unanswerable, and _not to answer them_: this skill is most needful in times of stress and darkness.
+>
+> <cite>Ursula K. LeGuin, _The Left Hand of Darkness_</cite>

 I recently spent a week on retreat up in the San Bernadino mountains.
 On the opening night, a teacher defined wisdom as "being grown-ups about our existential condition."
 At first that felt like an attack -- surely I'm not being _childish_ -- but after sitting in silence for a week, letting those words run their course through me, I started to see some aspects of my own childishness.